strickyak/pythonine/README.md

 This is an original project, from scratch, and bears no relationship to MicroPython or CircuitPython.
-As I understand them, they are a significant subset of Python3, and require around 256kB of RAM.
+As I understand them, they are a significant subset of Python3, and require around 250kB of memory.

 This project is a tiny subset of Python2, designed to run in less than 64kB of RAM.